-A third 2017 milestone is the launch of the Resilient by Design Bay Area Challenge, which is now engaging ten multi-disciplinary design teams in addressing resilience challenges at 10 project locations around the Bay.
+A third 2017 milestone is the launch of the Resilient by Design | Bay Area Challenge, which is now engaging 10 multi-disciplinary design teams in addressing resilience challenges at 10 project locations around the Bay.
 The results, to be completed in summer 2018, will add to the region's toolbox of options for forging more resilient shorelines, cities, and communities.

-This draft Raising the Bar report provides background on the region's progress in resilience planning to date.
-In two parts, it offers:
+This Raising the Bar report provides background on the region's progress in resilience planning to date.
+The report: